-Martin J. Vanderploeg, Ph.D., 64, has served as President and Chief Executive Officer since June 2018, has served as our President and Chief Operating Officer since December 2014 and served as the Chief Operating Officer and a Managing Director of Workiva LLC from 2008 to December 2014.
+Martin J. Vanderploeg, Ph.D., 65, has served as our President and Chief Executive Officer since June 2018, and as President and Chief Operating Officer since December 2014.
+Prior to that, Mr. Vanderploeg served as the Chief Operating Officer and a Managing Director of Workiva LLC from 2008 through December 2014.
 He has over 20 years of experience in mechanical engineering and advising early stage technology companies.
 Prior to founding Workiva in 2008, Mr. Vanderploeg was a founder of EAI and served as EAI's Executive Vice President from 1993 until EAI was acquired by Unigraphics Solutions in 2000.
 Mr. Vanderploeg served as Chief Technology Officer of EAI from 1989 to 1999.
 Following the acquisition of EAI, Mr. Vanderploeg continued to be an advisor to various technology start-up companies.
 Prior to EAI, Mr. Vanderploeg was a tenured professor of mechanical engineering at Iowa State University from 1985 to 1993 and was the founder and director of the Iowa State University Visualization Laboratory.
 Mr. Vanderploeg earned a B.S., M.S. and Ph.D. in mechanical engineering from Michigan State University.

-Julie Iskow, 59, has served as Executive Vice President and Chief Operating Officer since October 2019.
-Prior to Workiva, Ms. Iskow served as Chief Technology Officer of Medidata Solutions, Inc. since April 2015 and was also its Executive Vice President of Product Development since July 2016.
+Julie Iskow, 60, has served as our Executive Vice President and Chief Operating Officer since October 2019.
+Prior to joining Workiva, Ms. Iskow served as Chief Technology Officer of Medidata Solutions, Inc. since April 2015, as well as its Executive Vice President of Product Development since July 2016.
 Ms. Iskow served as Senior Vice President of Global Product Development at Medidata from April 2015 to July 2016.
 From December 2013 to March 2015, Ms. Iskow served as Chief Information Officer and Senior Vice President at WageWorks, Inc., and prior to that as its Senior Vice President of Product Development and Vice President of Product Development.
-Ms. Iskow has also served as Vice President of Engineering at Asyst Technologies and GW Associates, Inc. Prior to joining GW Associates, she was a member of the faculty at the University of Vermont.
-Ms. Iskow earned a B.S. degree from U.C.
-Berkeley and an M.S. degree from U.C.
-Davis.
-Since May of 2019, Ms. Iskow has been an independent director of Vocera Communications, Inc. and is a member of its Governance and Nominating Committee.
+Ms. Iskow has also served as Vice President of Engineering at Asyst Technologies and GW Associates, Inc. Before joining GW Associates, she was a member of the faculty at the University of Vermont.
+Ms. Iskow earned a B.S. degree from University of California, Berkeley and an M.S. degree from University of California, Davis.
+Since May 2019, Ms. Iskow has been an independent director of Vocera Communications, Inc. (NYSE: VCRA) and is a member of its Governance and Nominating Committee.